-Dr. Kunkel typically performs liposuction in a surgery center with the patient under general anesthesia.
-The procedure may last from one to three hours, depending on the amount of fat being removed and the number of areas being treated.
+Dr. Kunkel performs liposuction in a surgery center or hospital.
+The patient is put to sleep under the direction of an anesthesiologist (general anesthesia).
+The procedure may take from one to three hours, depending on the amount of fat being removed and the number of areas being treated.

 Risks of Liposuction

 As with any surgery there are some risks.
-While uncommonly encountered, these include:
+Some of the liposuction risks include:

 - Asymmetry of the results